JuliaSpaceMissionDesign/MixedTypesContainers.jl/README.md

 # Containers.jl

-*An efficient and extendible library for Astronaut generic containers.*
+*An efficient library for mixed-types containers.*

 ## Quickstart